nickbruggen90/LabsVol8021Q/Project 1.1: Active Directory and Windows 10 Integration/Password Policies GPO.md

 2. Here you can find all the password setting you can adjust.
 ![password settings](https://github.com/nickbruggen90/LabsVol8021Q/blob/main/Project%201.1%3A%20Active%20Directory%20and%20Windows%2010%20Integration/Images/Screenshot%202025-06-10%20205154.png)
+These are the passwor fields you can modify:
 ```
 Enforce password history
 Maximum password age